Erythromycin use while Breastfeeding

 Summary of Use during Lactation

 Because of the low levels of erythromycin in breastmilk and safe administration directly to infants, it is acceptable in nursing mothers.
 The small amounts in milk are unlikely to cause adverse effects in the infant.
 Monitor the infant for irritability and possible effects on the gastrointestinal flora, such as diarrhea, candidiasis (thrush, diaper rash).
-One case report and unconfirmed epidemiologic evidence indicates that the risk of hypertrophic pyloric stenosis in infants might be increased by maternal use of erythromycin during breastfeeding.
+One case report and unconfirmed epidemiologic evidence indicates that hypertrophic pyloric stenosis in infants might occur with maternal use of erythromycin during the first two weeks of breastfeeding; however, if it occurs, the frequency is very low and others have questioned this relationship.

 Infant side effects are unlikely with topical application for acne, although topical application to the nipple may increase the risk of diarrhea in the infant.
 Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.